Designing for Pedestrians in Pioneer Square

 A similar effort will be made at Pike Place Market.

-Pioneer Square Game Day Pedestrian Zone
+Pioneer Square Match Day Pedestrian Zone

 Hours: Street closures will typically begin about 4 hours before match start times and end once the area has been cleaned and can safely be reopened.
 No parking restrictions start at 2 AM before each match.